aryanverma2506/Chat-Wave/README.md

 ## Note

-> You may need to configure your own .env and nodemon.json files, although I have already provided sample configuration files named .env.sample and nodemon.sample.json.
+> You may need to configure your own `.env` and `nodemon.json` files, although I have already provided sample configuration files named `.env.sample` and `nodemon.sample.json.`

 > I recommend running the following command `npm run dev` in the server folder since it will directly take the environmental variables from the nodemon.json file.
 Otherwise, you will have to provide all the environmental variables in the command line itself.

+> You may also need to configure your own `MONGODB_URI` `inside nodemon.json`.

+> The preview of the web links is working, but you need to wait until it fetches the data from the server, which may take up to 4-5 minutes for the first request.
+After that, it will take less time.

 > You can find images related to this web application at the bottom of this file.